n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-langchain.chattrigger.md

 Use this option when building a workflow with steps after the agent or chain that's handling the chat.
 Choose from:

-* **When Last Node Finishes**: The Chat trigger node returns the response code and the data output from the last node executed in the workflow.
+* **When Last Node Finishes**: The Chat Trigger node returns the response code and the data output from the last node executed in the workflow.
-* **Using 'Respond to Webhook' Node**: The Chat trigger node responds as defined in the [Respond to Webhook](/integrations/builtin/core-nodes/n8n-nodes-base.respondtowebhook/) node.
+* **Using 'Respond to Webhook' Node**: The Chat Trigger node responds as defined in the [Respond to Webhook](/integrations/builtin/core-nodes/n8n-nodes-base.respondtowebhook/) node.

 #### Require Button Click to Start Chat